 The times we are living in is known as a “narcissistic time”.
 According to many, social media and unlimited access to technology give us an elevated sense of self.
-However, when I talk to people, it looks more like most people don’t walk throughout their life feeling all that great and that the most experience some kind of insecurities.
-In many cases, these impair the ability to experience life in its full extent.
+However, when I talk to people, it looks more like most people don’t walk throughout their life feeling all that great and that the most experience some insecurities.
+In many cases, these impair the ability to experience life to its full extent.

 Some people seem to lack the ability to be unbiased toward what they have accomplished.
-Either they feel like they do not deserve what they achieved, or feel like they did not attain enough.
+Either they feel like they do not deserve what they achieved or feel like they did not attain enough.

 We cultivate our insecurities with self-criticism and negative thoughts about ourselves daily.
 Negative self-talk is common, and what social media actually deliver is the possibility to compare ourselves in a very extended way.
 We no longer measure ourselves just against people we know personally; we also measure ourselves with total strangers, with apparent perfect lives, and no opportunity to get to really know them in the real world.
 This way, our expected standard becomes higher.

 “Pretending to be someone that you are not is hurting yourself.

 It’s telling yourself that the real you is worthless. – Ritu Ghatourey”

 Everyone naturally possess the instinct to compare and strive for better.
 Before introducing social media, we already compared ourselves with others in our appearance, job, house, and kids.
 Social media simply allow us to expand comparisons to the extreme.